 Karachi: British aviator Tracey Curtis-Taylor departed from Karachi to India on the next leg of her journey in her vintage open cockpit biplane on Wednesday.

-She was seen off by Air Vice Marshal Salman Ahsan Bukhari, Air Officer Commanding Southern Air Command.
+Air Vice Marshal Salman Ahsan Bukhari, Air Officer Commanding Southern Air Command, saw her off.

 Amjad Ali Toor, DG Civil Aviation Authority, was also present at the occasion, said a PAF statement issued on Wednesday.